zijianhuang/TraceHub/README.md

 ### TraceHub MVC
 is an ASP.NET MVC Web application to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.
 Traces from service applications could be displayed in TraceHub’s logging page.

-A demo Website is available at http://tracehub.fonlow.com
+A demo Website is available at http://tracehub.fonlow.com, while you may build and deploy your own TraceHub MVC.

 ### TraceHub Slim
 is single page ASP.NET Web application, containing only 1 HTML page, and no built-in authentication.

 A demo Website is available at http://tracehubslim.fonlow.com with demo traces pushed to your Web browsers.
+And you may build and deploy your own TraceHub Slim.

 ### HubTraceListener
 is a derived class from TraceListenerBase of Essential.Diagnostics, while Essential.Diagnostics is an extension of System.Diagnostics, providing structured tracing and logging.
 Your .NET applications utilizing System.Diagnostics.Trace or TraceSource can utilize TraceHub through HubTraceListner without you altering one line of application codes, since trace listeners could be injected through app.config.